ebilsanta/flask-login-app/README.md

 # Flask-login-app

 A simple Flask backend with user login APIs

+Note to grader: I made a small refactoring change past the deadline at 9am, to extract duplicated database logic to a users_service.

 ## Endpoints
 ### Sign Up